hgeldenhuys/omni.cloud/README.md

   _The front end application will be mostly using this strategy._

 - **Oauth2 resource owner password** - This is a single step process where in client need to send client credentials (client id and client public key) and user credentials (username and password) to '/auth/login-token' API.
 In this case, in addition to verifying client credentials and user password, system will also check if the user has permission to access APIs via this auth client.
-Only those auth clients which have associated userids can use this API for authentication.
+Only those auth clients which have associated userIds can use this API for authentication.

   _Any 3rd party application accessing your APIs will be using this strategy, like from AWS Lambda function._